-NN Leven is required to submit so-called Quantitative Reporting Templates ('QRTs') to its supervisor DNB.
-A subset of these QRTs, which are required to be publicly disclosed and which provide quantitative information in accordance with Solvency II as at 31 December 2016, are included in the appendix to this SFCR.
-To comply with the Solvency II legislation, the amounts in these QRTs are in thousands of euros.
+NN Leven is required to submit the so-called Quantitative Reporting Templates to its supervisor Dutch Central Bank ('DNB').
+A subset of these QRTs, which are required to be publicly disclosed and which provide quantitative information in accordance with Solvency II as at 31 December 2017, are included in the appendix to this SFCR.

+The amounts disclosed in this SFCR are consistent with the amounts in the Annual Report, in thousands of euros unless stated otherwise.
+To comply with the Solvency II legislation, the amounts in the QRTs are in thousands of euros.

-The Solvency ratios, as well as the amount of own funds and Solvency Capital Requirement ('SCR') disclosed in the SFCR are not final until filed with the regulators.
+The Solvency ratio, as well as the amounts disclosed in this SFCR are not final until filed with the regulators.